the-one-rvs/creating-a-dockerfile/readme.md

 "Hey there it's me "
-"In this project we have created a game which is being containerised in docker"
+"In this project we have containerised a game in docker"

-Photos during this project